 Since the adoption of the Lake Windermere Management Plan (LWMP) by the Regional District of East Kootenay and District of Invermere more than six years ago, it has been steadily advancing towards implementation.

 The LWMP is a plan that helps guide government decision-making, water quality monitoring, and public engagement programs within the Lake Windermere watershed.

 The goals of adopting recommendations from the LWMP are to help guide local lake management protocols, and help ensure a sustainable future for Lake Windermere.

-To highlight the progression of how our local governments and Lake Management Committee have been implementing the recommendations from the LWMP, the Lake Windermere Ambassadors have prepared a 5-year summary in the form of a Report Card.
+To highlight how our local governments and Lake Management Committee have been implementing the recommendations from the LWMP since its adoption, the Lake Windermere Ambassadors have prepared a 5-year summary in the form of a Report Card.

-The Lake Windermere Ambassadors are hoping to increase the public’s awareness of the Lake Windermere Management Plan through the release of this Report Card.
-A short two-pager summary is being distributed in and around the Invermere area for quick perusal, while the full report with survey attached can be found online, at: www.lakeambassadors.ca/documents.
+The Lake Windermere Ambassadors are hoping to increase the public’s awareness of the LWMP through the release of this Report Card.
+A short two-pager summary as well as the full report with survey attached can be found online, at: www.lakeambassadors.ca/documents.

-The Ambassadors are also holding an information session on the morning of Saturday, November 25th to provide more information about the LWMP and the activities of the Lake Management Committee over the past six years.
+The Ambassadors are also holding an information session on the morning of Saturday, November 25th to provide more information about the LWMP and the activities of the Lake Windermere Ambassadors over the past six years.
 Drop-in to the info session between 9:30 AM – 12:00 PM, at the LWA office located next to BC Services (625 4th Street).

 For more information contact email@example.com or phone (250) 341-6898